MobileTeleSystems/botview/README.md

-# Microservice for prerendering web pages.
+# Microservice for prerendering web pages

-Web pages that are rendered on the browser side and made without SSR are not seen by bots.
-Because bots can't render pages.
+Web pages rendered on the client side without SSR are not visible to bots, because bots can't render pages.
 This microservice allows all bots to see the already rendered page.

 Features:

 - Allows bots to see content on web pages without SSR
-- Works on any framework, ex: JQuery, Angular 1, StencilJS and others
+- Works with any framework, e.g. JQuery, Angular 1, StencilJS, and others
-- Works on any technologies, ex: WebComponents, Microfrontends, Dynamic Content and others
+- Works with any technology, e.g. WebComponents, Microfrontends, Dynamic Content, and others
-- Fast speed and low memory usage, inside only web engine without heavy browser
+- Fast and low memory usage, uses only a web engine without a heavy browser
-- The prerender can work not only for bots but also for all clients if the application supports rerendering
+- Prerendering can work not only for bots but also for all clients if the application supports rerendering
-- Includes exporter of metrics for Prometheus
+- Includes a Prometheus metrics exporter

 ## Try